List of Hocus Pocus characters: Dani Dennison

-Dani hurries to Max's side and expresses her disbelief that he sacrificed himself for her.
-He replies that he had to because he is her brother.
-They embrace as they tell each other that they love each other.
-Reuniting with Allison and Billy, Dani tells the zombie to sleep well as he returns to his coffin.
-Suddenly realizing that Binx is not there, Dani soon finds his body lying across Emily's grave.
-Sobbing, she begs him to wake up as he did before, but he does not stir.
-The curse is broken, and Thackery's soul is finally free.
-His spirit comforts Dani by assuring her that he will always be with her before joining the spirit of Emily.
-Tearful, but smiling, Max hugs Dani as they watch Thackery and Emily depart.

 Allison Watts

-Allison Watts (Vinessa Shaw) is the crush and later girlfriend of Max Dennison.
+Allison Watts (portrayed by Vinessa Shaw) is the crush and later girlfriend of Max Dennison.

 Allison's first appearance in the film is giving the correct information about the main idea about Halloween in Miss Olin's classroom at Jacob Bailey High School when Max gives the wrong answer.
 She assists him and his sister, Dani Dennison, in visiting the Sanderson sisters' cottage on Halloween night, in which she unsuccessfully attempts to persuade Max not to light the black flame candle, which subsequently resurrects the sisters.
 She subsequently helps Max and Dani defeat them before sunrise to stop them from killing and consuming the life force of children, allowing them to become immortal.
 She demonstrates a good knowledge of the occult and supernatural when fighting them, such as when she applied rings of salt for protection against their dark magic, leading Winifred Sanderson to mockingly label her "a clever little white witch".
 Following the sisters' death and defeat at sunrise, she officially becomes Max's girlfriend.

 Thackery Binx

-Thackery Binx (Sean Murray in human form and Jason Marsden in cat form) was transformed into an immortal black cat in the beginning of the film.
-During it, he finds himself growing attached to Dani Dennison.